-i.
 Strengths of Traditional Models

-- a.
-Stability and Proven Effectiveness: Traditional models have a long history of reliability, offering consistent protection against well-known threats (Rashid et al., 2019). - b.
-Ease of Implementation: These models are relatively straightforward to implement and maintain, making them accessible to organizations with limited technical expertise (Sharma & Verma, 2018).
+- 1. Stability and Proven Effectiveness: Traditional models have a long history of reliability, offering consistent protection against well-known threats [16]. - 2.
+Ease of Implementation: These models are relatively straightforward to implement and maintain, making them accessible to organizations with limited technical expertise [18].

-ii.
 Weaknesses in Traditional Models

-- a.
-Static and Reactive Nature: Traditional models are primarily reactive and rely on known threat signatures.
-These limitations make them ineffective against zero-day vulnerabilities and advanced persistent threats (APTs) (Khan et al., 2020). - b.
-Manual Interventions: These systems often require human intervention to update rules and respond to emerging threats, leading to delays in mitigation efforts (Chen et al., 2018). - c.
-Inability to Handle Large-Scale Data: The increasing complexity and scale of modern IT ecosystems overwhelm traditional systems, reducing their efficacy in identifying anomalies (Zhang & Liu, 2021).
+- 1. Static and Reactive Nature: Traditional models are primarily reactive and rely on known threat signatures.
+These limitations make them ineffective against zero-day vulnerabilities and advanced persistent threats (APTs) [9]. - 2.
+Manual Interventions: These systems often require human intervention to update rules and respond to emerging threats, leading to delays in mitigation efforts [6]. - 3.
+Inability to Handle Large-Scale Data: The increasing complexity and scale of modern IT ecosystems overwhelm traditional systems, reducing their efficacy in identifying anomalies [22].